 Hi everyone, with the Eucalypt tank & dress re-release last month, we thought it was a good time to go over how to sew the bias neckline facing since it is applied a little differently than in some other Megan Nielsen patterns (Banksia, Darling Ranges, and Crescent).
 But we’re not going to stop there!
 We’re also going to show you other bias-facing methods, as well as a bonus bias-binding option.
 All use bias strips, all slightly different construction, and all methods are interchangeable.
 So you can choose which application you like best and substitute one out for another (in Eucalypt, or any pattern that uses bias facing, really!).

-I’m going to show you all three methods on a Eucalypt tank, so that you can easily compare them.
+I’m going to show you all three methods on a Eucalypt tank so that you can easily compare them.
 Some of the steps in each method are the same, so I’m sorry if it gets a bit repetitive.
 But I wanted to make sure you had step-by-step instructions for each method!

-First of all – the width of the bias strips vary for each method.
+First of all – the width of the bias strips varies for each method.
 Before cutting your bias strips, look at the methods below and pay attention to how wide your bias strips need to be for the method you choose.
 If you need help with how to cut your own bias strips, check out this post for help.